Imuzeze/Face_Detection/README.md

-This Face Detection App is designed to detect faces in images and videos using advanced computer vision algorithms.
+This project is a face recognition system designed to detect and recognize faces in images or video streams.
+Leveraging computer vision algorithms and machine learning techniques, the system can identify individuals based on facial features